/usr/sbin/ping host [timeout]

 Specify the IPv4 time to live, or IPv6 hop limit, for unicast and multicast packets.
-The default time to live (hop limit) for unicast packets can be set with the ndd module, /dev/icmp, using the icmp_ipv4_ttl variable for IPv4 and the icmp_ipv6_hoplimit variable for IPv6.
+The default time to live (hop limit) for unicast packets can be set with the ipadm(1M) set-prop subcommand, using the icmp_ipv4_ttl property for IPv4 and the icmp_ipv6_hoplimit property for IPv6.
 The default time to live (hop limit) for multicast is one hop.
 See EXAMPLES.
-For further information, seendd(1M).
+For further information, seeipadm(1M).

 Verbose output.
 List any ICMP (ICMP6) packets, other than replies from the target host.

 If MACHINE_THAT_GOES_PING is set to a non-null value, then ping(1M) will treat this as if the –-s option was provided.
 Care should be taken when using this from a script.

 This example shows ping sending probe packets to all the IPv6 addresses of the host xyz, one at a time.
 It sends an ICMP6 ECHO_REQUEST every second until the user interrupts it.